jsdiazpo/JK0/README.md

 - [Unveiling the electron with oil drops]()
 - [The Birth of Quantum Mechanics]()
 - [This math trick revolutionized physics]()

+Video series on the Physics of Nuclear Weapons
 - [How to calculate an atomic bomb's critical mass]()
 - [Heisenberg and the German Bomb]()
 - [Nuclear Weapons Q&A #1]()